dotnet/docs/docs/csharp/whats-new/csharp-8.md

 - <xref:System.Index?displayProperty=nameWithType> represents an index into a sequence.
 - The `^` operator, which specifies that an index is relative to the end of the sequence.
 - <xref:System.Range?displayProperty=nameWithType> represents a sub range of a sequence.
-- The Range operator (`..`), which specifies the start and end of a range as is operands.
+- The Range operator (`..`), which specifies the start and end of a range as its operands.

 Let's start with the rules for indexes.
 Consider an array `sequence`.
 The `0` index is the same as `sequence[0]`.
 The `^0` index is the same as `sequence[sequence.Length]`.
 Note that `sequence[^0]` does throw an exception, just as `sequence[sequence.Length]` does.
 For any number `n`, the index `^n` is the same as `sequence.Length - n`.